What Happens to Your Body When You Cut Out Caffeine

 You'll Get a Bad Headache—and Then You'll Have Fewer Headaches

-You're head is pounding and you feel like you want to crawl back into bed with a bottle of Advil.
+Your head is pounding and you feel like you want to crawl back into bed with a bottle of Advil.
 No, you're not hungover, you've just given up caffeine.
 When you regularly consume the stimulant, it leads to a physical dependence, which means withdrawal symptoms are non-negotiable—and a throbbing headache is one of the most common.
 While the reason for this is not yet fully understood, some medical experts say that caffeine relaxes blood vessels—so when you ditch the stuff, the vessels constrict and cause pain.
 The good news?
 After the first 7-10 days, the pain should subside.
 And after that, you'll no longer suffer from head-pounding pain when you've gone too long between your daily cups.

 You'll Be Grumpy for a Bit

 Even if you're not the kind of person who's grumpy before your first caffeine fix of the day, you might experience some pretty crazy mood swings and bouts of fatigue when you first ditch java and cola.
 To ensure your friends and co-workers don't think you've gone totally insane, you might want to give them a heads up so they know why you're being so short-fused.
-And to take the edge off, try noshing on some of these 11 Foods That End Bad Moods.

 You'll Have More Energy

 We won't deny it.
 During the first few days that you go caffeine-free, you'll probably feel totally run-down.
 But after you make it through the withdrawal period, you can expect to see your energy levels soar!
 The reason: People who consume caffeine on the reg (especially those who sip in the afternoon and evening), often sleep less soundly than those who don't sip stimulant-laced drinks.
 Then they wake up tired and in need of more caffeine.
 Once you break the cycle, however, you'll sleep better and have more energy to tackle your day.
-And to get even more out of your nightly slumber, check out these 30 Things to Do 30 Minutes Before Bed to Lose Weight!

 You'll Be Less Stressed